muX1337/BlackHat-Arsenal/2023/BlackHat-2023-EU/BlackHat-Arsenal-2023-EU.md

 # BlackHat Arsenal 2023 EU

-Links to the repositories or other stuff of the BlackHat USA EU .
+Links to the repositories or other stuff of the BlackHat EU .
 Sadly there was no virtual event or I've missed it so all links collected by OSINT.

 <details>
   <summary>AtlasReaper: Sowing Chaos and Reaping Rewards in Confluence and Jira</summary>